 Warning Signs:

-Leaves begin to curl means it needs water, and some spritz of water once a week in addition to soaking.
+Leaves begin to curl means they need water and some spritz of water once a week in addition to soaking.

 This is succulent but less light-demanding.